Minnesota

 The MCC is a multi-agency committee made up of the following individuals and agencies:

-Minnesota Department of Natural Resources (MNDNR)- Sarah Strommen, Commissioner
+Minnesota Department of Natural Resources (MNDNR) - Sarah Strommen, Commissioner

-Minnesota Geological Survey (MGS)- Harvey Thorleifson, Director
+Minnesota Geological Survey (MGS) - Tony Runkel, Interim Director

 Four individuals appointed by the governor for a four-year term, one each representing the iron ore and taconite, nonferrous metallic minerals, and industrial minerals industries within the state and one representing labor.